hoarybat70/hoarybat70/README.md

 Reach me using this link: https://www.youtube.com/watch?v=8EQRGf9GQPU 📫

-Comment in this video link whatever NES, SNES, or GBA games you're hoping to play next and I'll try to add them!
+Comment in this video link whatever NES, SNES, or GBA games you're hoping to play next and I'll try to add them! :)

-...

-...or, don't.
-Your preference. ✨✨✨

-Time until The Final Days: 938 days.
+Time until graduation: 937 days.

 <!---
 hoarybat70/hoarybat70 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.